Best 10 Application Delivery Controllers (ADC) For Enterprise (2026)

 AWS Elastic Load Balancing Logo

 Customers flag configuration complexity as a recurring theme.
-Setting up listeners, target groups, and health checks requires careful attention.
-Advanced routing rules often push teams toward CLI or CloudFormation rather than the console UI.
+Setting up listeners, target groups, and health checks requires careful attention, and advanced routing rules often push teams toward CLI or CloudFormation rather than the console UI.
+Cost visibility also frustrates users managing unpredictable traffic, since the pricing model splits charges across usage hours, data processed, and LCU consumption.

 We think ELB fits teams running production workloads entirely within AWS.
 The managed service tradeoffs make sense when you prioritize operational simplicity over granular control.
 If your architecture spans multiple clouds, evaluate whether AWS lock-in aligns with your strategy.